NOTE: The original article on which this post is based is no longer available. See commentary and related links below to other articles on this topic.

 My talented cousin Susanah Craft once wrote these poignant words in her no-longer-published blog: “Three years ago, I was a woman who was daily disappointed with her body.”

 If I asked you to raise your hand if you, at any time in your life, identified with that statement, I daresay I’d see quite a few raised high, and some of you would be waving them frantically in recognition of this sentiment.
-I still don’t like my body, but in my sixth decade of life, I’m trying to feel more tenderly towards it and take better care of it.
+I still don’t like my body, but in my seventh decade of life, I’m trying to feel more tenderly towards it and take better care of it.
 It is, after all the only one I’m going to get!

-Self love and self care are not selfish
+Self-love and self-care are not selfish

-- Make up your mind to start a journey of self love, beginning where you are with whatever baby steps you need to take.
+Make up your mind to start a journey of self-love, beginning where you are with whatever baby steps you need to take.

-What tools have you found to cultivate self love, self care, and self confidence?
+What tools have you found to cultivate self-love, self-care, and self-confidence?
 Please share in the comments below.